sourencho/mimic/README.md

 ### Todo

+- [ ] Add instruction that you win by getting to the golden diamond
 - [ ] Remind of restart button when player stuck
 - [ ] Add level system and more levels
 - [ ] Add music